fish-shell/fish-shell/doc_src/interactive.rst

 - ``apt``, ``rpm`` and ``yum`` show installed or installable packages

 You can also write your own completions or install some you got from someone else.
-For that, see :ref:`Writing your own completions <completion-own>`.
+For that, see :doc:`Writing your own completions <completions>`.

 Completion scripts are loaded on demand, like :ref:`functions are <syntax-function-autoloading>`.
 The difference is the ``$fish_complete_path`` :ref:`list <variables-lists>` is used instead of ``$fish_function_path``.
 Typically you can drop new completions in ~/.config/fish/completions/name-of-command.fish and fish will find them automatically.